Tomas-Kuchta-FPV/Open-ESPilot/README.md

-# Open-ESPilot
+# 🚁 Open-ESPilot

-**An open-source ESP32-based flight controller designed to bring ArduPilot to more people.**
+**An open-source ESP32-based flight controller to bring the power of ArduPilot to *everyone*!**

+Hi there, and welcome to **Open-ESPilot**! 🎉
-I welcome you to Open-ESPilot repo!
-This is a work-in-progress project to create a simple, open hardware flight controller (FC) based on the ESP32.
-It's being built with the goal of making it easier and cheaper to run [ArduPilot](https://ardupilot.org/) on accessible hardware — whether you're a developer, hacker, or just someone who loves robots and drones.
+This is a work-in-progress open hardware project to create a low-cost, hackable flight controller (FC) based on the mighty [ESP32](https://www.espressif.com/en/products/socs/esp32).
+Whether you're a developer, hacker, drone enthusiast, or curious builder — this is for you!

+We're on a mission to make running [ArduPilot](https://ardupilot.org/) more accessible on everyday hardware.

-This project is being developed as part of [Hack Club’s *Highway to Hardware*](https://highway.hackclub.com/) program 🚀 Many thanks to them!
+> 🚀 This project is part of [Hack Club’s *Highway to Hardware*](https://highway.hackclub.com/), a program that empowers students to build awesome electronics projects.
+Big thanks to them for their support!

+---

-## Why this exists
+## Why Open-ESPilot?

-Most flight controllers out there are expensive, closed-source, or hard to modify.
-At the same time, ArduPilot is one of the most powerful autopilot stacks out there, and the ESP32 is a super capable, low-cost microcontroller with built-in Wi-Fi that can be used for MAVlink.

-So... why not bring them together?

-The goal is to make a board that:
+I wanted to take on the challenge of designing a **cheap, open-source, and hack-friendly flight controller** — and share the journey with the community!

+> To the best of my knowledge, this is the first-ever community-made ESP32-based flight controller built specifically for ArduPilot — a true one-of-a-kind platform!

--  Create a reference platform for ArduPilot on ESP32.
+- A reference platform for running ArduPilot on ESP32
--  Make it easy and affordable to build or buy.
+- A starting point for others to remix, improve, and explore
--  Keep it fully open-source, modular, and easy to hack.
+- Fully open-source, modular, and *actually fun* to tinker with

-## ⚙️ Project Status
+## Project Status

-I previously built a basic ESP32-based FC that worked — but it wasn’t as polished as dedicated hardware.
-After testing with the SpeedyBee F405 Wing APP for an ArduPilot Rover, I had the idea to make a more focused and community-driven board under *Highway to Hardware*.

 🔧 **This project is in its early design & experimentation phase.** Nothing is final yet, and contributions or feedback are very welcome!

-### Core Design Ideas 💡
+## Core Design Ideas 💡

-- Single PCB (stacked boards likely unnecessary)
-- Modular thinking: support for swappable or optional components (ELRS, ESCs, etc.)
-- Needs to be **inexpensive** but flexible — if it’s pricier than commercial options, it should offer something unique or valuable
+- *Dev board meets flight controller* hybrid
+- Ultra low cost — 2-layer, single-sided PCB to keep it budget-friendly
+- Readily available components
+- Hackability so you can hack on your own features
+    - Maybe modules?! (eg. ELRS, GPS)
 - ❤️ Designed with care by and for the community

 ### 🛠️ Planned Features

 - [ ] Basic schematic and PCB layout

-- [ ] The component selection is decided in [Issues](https://github.com/Tomas-Kuchta-FPV/Open-ESPilot/issues)
+- [ ] Selection of components is decided in [Issues](https://github.com/Tomas-Kuchta-FPV/Open-ESPilot/issues)

 - [ ] Compare BOM cost to commercial FCs

-- [ ] Complete documentation and build guide
+- [ ] Complete code, documentation and build guide
 - [ ] 3D-printable case/enclosure